albertoscala/apple-gpu-computing/README.md

 - The `test/` directory contains sample images used for processing.
 - The `results/` directory stores output images after processing.

-## Performance Comparison

-The project includes CPU and GPU implementations for image processing tasks.

 ## File Structure
 ```
 apple-gpu-computing/